 You can see this below using a deep data grid – in this case I am looking at depth of content based on expected content structural elements, things like presence of multiple levels of header tags, and checking that the page is active and real:

-Remaining with Apollo, using machine and human collaboration, Auditor tells me how many pages have fewer words on them than I would expect from a high-quality website page.
+Remaining with Apollo, ‘Auditor’ tells me how many pages have fewer words on them than I would expect from a high-quality website page.
 I can also look at the bigger picture and combine this knowledge with items like: external linking, framed content, pages orphaned off from the main website and much more.

 How do you fix thin content?